exercism/problem-specifications/exercises/grep/description.md

 2. Zero or more flags to customize the matching behavior.
 3. One or more files in which to search for matching lines.

-Your task is to implement the `grep` function, which should read the contents of the specified files, find the lines that match the specified pattern and then output those lines as a single string.
-Note that the lines should be output in the order in which they were found, with the first matching line in the first file being output first.
+Your task is to implement the `grep` function: given a list of files, find all lines that match the specified pattern.
+Return the lines in the order they appear in the files.
+You'll also have to handle options (given as flags), which control how matching is done and how the results are to be reported.

 As an example, suppose there is a file named "input.txt" with the following contents: